AssetFetch/spec/spec.md

-# AssetFetch Specification - Draft Version 0.2
+# AssetFetch Specification - Version 0.2

 This document specifies **AssetFetch**, an HTTP- and JSON-based system for browsing, retrieving and handling/importing digital assets for media creation.
 The AssetFetch Protocol aims to provide a standardized way for artists to browse libraries of downloadable assets offered by providers *outside* their current production environment/pipeline, such as those of commercial or non-profit 3D asset vendors, marketplaces or other repositories of models, textures or any other kind of digital assets.